Behnam-sn/Castle-Docusaurus/docs/notes/the-pragmatic-programmer.md

 1. English is Just Another Programming Language
 1. It’s Both What You Say and the Way You Say It
 1. Build Documentation In, Don’t Bolt It On
-1. DRY—Don’t Repeat Yourself
-1. Make It Easy to Reuse

 ### A Pragmatic Approach

 1. Good Design Is Easier to Change Than Bad Design
 1. DRY—Don’t Repeat Yourself
+1. Make It Easy to Reuse
+1. Eliminate Effects Between Unrelated Things

 ## Quotes